A single copy of this article may be reprinted for personal, noncommercial use only.

 Left untreated, peptic ulcers can result in:

 - Internal bleeding.
 Bleeding can occur as slow blood loss that leads to anemia or as severe blood loss that may require hospitalization or a blood transfusion.
+Severe blood loss may cause black or bloody vomit or black or bloody stools.

 - Infection.
 Peptic ulcers can eat a hole through the wall of your stomach or small intestine, putting you at risk of serious infection of your abdominal cavity (peritonitis).